notjsouza/notjsouza/README.md

 In the past, I've worked as: <be>
 - a Systems Engineer Intern within the U.S. Department of Defense
-- an Undergraduate Researcher at the Design Lab, within UC San Diego's Cognitive Science Department.
+- an Undergraduate Researcher at the UC San Diego Design Lab
-- a Lead Instructor at Code Ninjas, teaching children the fundamentals of computer science.
+- a Lead Instructor at Code Ninjas, teaching children the fundamentals of computer science

 ---